gabrielfs7/hydroponics/README.md

 - Extract productivity reports and manage your costs.
 - Associate events for crops loss, generating important BI info for improve your productivity.

+# Remaining tasks to first tests

+- Create Functional tests for all API endpoints. _(In progress)_
+- Change API swagger and implementation to use [JsonApi](http://jsonapi.org)
+- Create API for manage crops.
+- Implement tank version when updating tanks.
+- Create missing endpoints for manage relation between systems/greenhouses/tanks/plants/crops.
+- Implement Event-bus to manage API requests using RabbitMQ.
+- Create ElasticSearch mapping to persist data and provide BI information
+- Create script to populate ElasticSearch based on database data.
+- Create **Progressive Web Application** to provide UI to monitor system.
+- Create authentication based on user/pass and JWT.
+- ...More tasks will be added

 ## Requirements

 - PHP 7.2.9+